adlnet/xapi-profiles/xapi-profiles-structure.md

 This specification describes how to author an xAPI Profile.
 It describes a set of rules for authoring JSON, specifically JSON-LD.
 Since JSON-LD is a syntax for RDF, the resulting profile is really a set of triples—subject, predicate, object—creating a semantic data set.
 However, for authoring, all that matters is following the rules given for JSON, which will lead to the richer semantic data naturally.
 Because of this, no JSON-LD processing is required by systems consuming xAPI Profiles, though there will be advantages to doing so for some purposes.

-When a profile is serialized into JSON, it MUST be consistent with what would be produced by the standard JSON-LD 1.1 Processing Algorithms and API Compaction Algorithm using, at least, the normative JSON-LD @context definition provided.
+When a profile is serialized into JSON, it MUST be consistent with what would be produced by the standard JSON-LD 1.1 Processing Algorithms and API Compaction Algorithm.
+The compaction must use, at least, the normative JSON-LD contexts provided with this specification.
 Following all the rules given in this document is sufficient to ensure that.

 Under the hood, xAPI Profiles will use several well-established semantic web technologies: SKOS, to connect xAPI concepts together, and PROV, to describe the provenance (most notably the versioning) of profiles.
 Several properties in xAPI Profiles use names of properties from SKOS and PROV.